Toyota Kijang: Indonesia

-The pickup model was offered in Standard Deck and Flat Deck variants.
+The pickup model was offered in Standard Deck and Flat Deck variants, both available with the 1.8 litre carburetted petrol engine and 2.4 litre diesel engine.

-Some versions called Grand Rover Ace and Jantan Raider, which were made by local coachbuilders, was also sold only in a few units.
+Some versions called Grand Rover Ace and Jantan Raider, which were made by local coachbuilders, were sold only in a few units.
 The Grand Rover Ace is based on the LSX trim and has an SUV-like body, resembling the J80 series Land Cruiser in a similar fashion to the facelifted EP81 Starlet which resembles the Japanese market Starlet GT Turbo.

+In the 2020s era, the Kijang SSX Diesel, Kijang Jantan Raider, Kijang Grand Rover Ace, Kijang Rangga, Kijang Krista 1.8 EFI, and Kijang Krista 2.4 Diesel automatic have become highly sought-after by collectors due to their extreme rarity and brief production runs.

 The short wheelbase wagon has a 7-seat capacity using jumpseats in the rear while the 8-seater long wheelbase wagon uses a bench-type front facing third row seats albeit without seatbelts.

 The fourth-generation Kijang has undergone several changes: